 […]

-Abba Sikkara was the leader of the Zealots of Jerusalem and the son of the sister of Rabban .
+Abba Sikkara was the leader of the Zealots of Jerusalem and the son of the sister of Rabban Yoḥanan ben Zakkai.
 He [Rabban Yoḥanan ben Zakkai] sent to him: Come to me in secret.
 He came and he [Rabban Yoḥanan ben Zakkai] said to him: How long will you do this and starve everyone to death?
 He [Abba Sikkara] said to him: What can I do, for if I say something to them they will kill me.
 He [Rabban Yoḥanan ben Zakkai] said to him: Show me a method so that I will leave the city and perhaps thus there will be some small salvation.

 He [Abba Sikkara] said to him: Pretend to be sick, and have everyone come and ask, [so that word will spread about your ailing condition].
 Afterward, bring something putrid and place it near you, and have people say that you have died.
 Have your students enter and let no one else come in so that they do not notice that you are still light as they [the Zealots] know that a living person is lighter than a dead person.

-He [Rabban Yoḥanan ben Zakkai] did this.
+He [Rabban Yoḥanan ben Zakkai] carried out [the plan].
 Rabbi Eliezer entered from one side and Rabbi Yehoshua from the other side [to take him out].
 When they arrived at the exit from the city, they [the guards, who were of the faction of the Zealots], wanted to stab him [to confirm that he was dead].
-He [Abba Sikkara] said to them: They will say that they stab their teacher!
+He [Abba Sikkara] said to them: They [the Romans] will say that they stab their master!
 They wanted to push him.
-He said to them: They will say that they push their teacher!
+He said to them: They [the Romans] will say that they push their master!
 They opened the gate and he was taken out.

 When he [Rabban Yoḥanan ben Zakkai] arrived there [the Roman camp], he said: Greetings to you, the king; greetings to you, the king.
 He [Vespasian] said to him: You are liable for two death penalties, one because you call me the king and I am not the king, and furthermore, if I am the king, why did you not come to me until now?
 He [Rabban Yoḥanan ben Zakkai] said to him: As for what you said about yourself: I am not the king, in truth, you are the king.
 For if you are not the king, Jerusalem will not fall into your hand, as it is written: “And the Lebanon shall fall by a mighty one” [Isaiah 10:34].
 And “mighty one” means only a king, as it is written: “And their mighty one shall be of themselves [and their ruler shall proceed from the midst of them]”—[Jeremiah 30:21], indicating that “mighty one” parallels “ruler.”
 And “Lebanon” means only the Temple, as it is stated: “That good mountain and the Lebanon” [Deuteronomy 3:25].
 And as for what you said: If I am the king why did you not come to me until now, the Zealots among us did not allow us.